 It can be helpful to ask around in your industry or check manufacturing directories.
 (When you work with Crème de Mint, we share our resource lists of reliable vendors.)

 Make sure to vet your vendors, ask questions, and read reviews to find vendors who meet your needs and can work within your budget.
-It’s also important to check legal requirements related to supplements in your area and seek legal counsel if necessary.
+It’s also important to check legal requirements related to vitamins and supplements in your area and seek legal counsel if necessary.

 Understand Your Bottom Line